arielsalvo/cli_parse_guide/cli_parsing.md

   - The `cli_parse` module sets `cisco.ios.ios` to `iosxe` for pyATS, This can be overidden with the `parser/os` key.
   - `cli_parse` uses only uses the predefined parsers in pyATS.
 The full documentation for pyATS can be found here: https://developer.cisco.com/docs/pyats/
   - The full list of pyATS included parsers can be found here: https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers
-  - Red Hat Ansible Automation Platform subscription support is limited to the use of public API as documented.
+  - Red Hat Ansible Automation Platform subscription support is limited to the use of the pyATS public APIs as documented.

-### textfsm example
+### Parsing with textfsm

 textfsm is a python module which implements a template based state machine for parsing semi-formatted text.
 Originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.